mmistakes/minimal-mistakes/about/index.md

 I wouldn’t say it is going to blogging (whatever that is) as I haven't really thought about the thematic structure of the posts, but ideally this shall be multi purpose site.
 So second of all I take this need for self-centred reports as an opportunity or stepping stone to start writing about topics that might be interesting for a somewhat wider audience.
 And if it will be so, this intro shall be revised.
 <br><br>

-<i class="fa fa-info-circle"></i> ... by and for wordprocessing and character-crunching ...s
+<i class="fa fa-info-circle"></i> ... by and for wordprocessing and character-crunching ...
 {: .notice}